OopsOutOfMemory/spark-sql-hbase/README.md

 PhysicalRDD [row_key#4,name#5], MapPartitionsRDD[16] at map at HBaseRelation.scala:121
 ```

-We've got a hbaseSchema so that we can query it with DSL:
+We've got a hbaseSchema so that we can query it with DSL or register it as a temp table query with sql, do whatever you like:

 ```scala
 scala> hbaseSchema.select('name).collect()